ydahal1/ydahal1/jokes.md

+1. Why did the software developer go broke?
+Because he lost his domain in a bet!

-1. Why did the computer go to the doctor?
+2. Why did the computer go to the doctor?
 Because it had a virus!

-2. Why was the math book sad?
+3. Why was the math book sad?
 Because it had too many problems!

-3. Why did the programmer quit his job?
-Because he didn't get arrays!

-4. Why did the software engineer go broke?
-Because he lost his domain in a phishing attack!
+4. Why do programmers prefer dark mode?
+Because light attracts bugs!

 [
-Sat Dec 23 01:07:21 UTC 2023
+Sun Dec 24 01:14:33 UTC 2023
  ]